Voronkov2004/Budgetly/README.md

 - **Gradle** – Build automation and dependency management

 ## Collaborators and roles
-1. Anton Voronkov
+1. Anton Voronkov – Lead Manager & Developer, coordinates tasks and contributes to coding features.
-2. Jessenia Tsenkman
+2. Jessenia Tsenkman – Designer & Developer, focuses on UI/UX and contributes to coding features.
-3. Milena Petrova
+3. Milena Petrova – Developer & Presenter, contributes to coding features and provides design support, leads presentations.
-4. Christine Kaldoja
+4. Christine Kaldoja – Developer, contributes to coding features and provides design support.
-5. Timur Sirazitdinov
+5. Timur Sirazitdinov – Developer, contributes to coding features.

+All members participate in research and editing to maintain documentation and project quality.

 ## Contributing